GinoGalotti/improv/aboutme.md

 I was born in Tenerife, although no one knows why I ended up in one of the coldest places on Earth.
 I still keep my funny accent.
 If you want to know more, just ask.

-I also write [here](https://callmegino.wordpress.com/) about other non-improv things.
+I also [write](https://callmegino.wordpress.com/) about other non-improv things.